vercel/commerce/site/comments.md

 __________

 Unsure about any of the `build` instructions.
 The yml at the end of Part 5 does not work as advertised.
 The build job does not generate a build path and errors out.
-We should just be able to install and cache to perpetual jobs in an easy way without having to crud the build folder.

 https://github.com/muratkeremozcan/nextjs-cypress/runs/6292547384?check_suite_focus=true